alffox/liferay-around-the-world-react/README.md

 The app is created with the React framework: https://reactjs.org/ The app is optimized for being used on mobile devices through [Bootstrap CSS](https://getbootstrap.com/docs/4.1/getting-started/introduction/)

-A jQuery version of this same app is available at: https://github.com/alffox/around-the-world
+A jQuery version of this same app is available at: https://github.com/alffox/around-the-world-jquery

+The backend temporarily runs through: https://github.com/alffox/around-the-world-jquery/blob/master/index.js

 ### API / Credit
 - [News API](https://newsapi.org/)